ncoudsi/ft_server/README.md

 **line 32 :** `ENTRYPOINT	["bash", "scripts/container_setup.sh"]` <br/>
 Runs a script to configure the container. <br/>

-That is it for the DOCKERFILE, as shown on the last line, you lastly run a script to configure your container, that is the next thing I will explain.<br/>
+That is it for the Dockerfile, as shown on the last line, you lastly run a script to configure your container, that is the next thing I will explain.<br/>

 **CONTAINER_SETUP.SH** <br/>
 Open this script srcs/scripts/container_setup.sh, and I'll go through each line again.
 Understand that from now on, every command line is happening in the container, not in your computer. <br/>